Top 3 Physician Recruitment Strategies

 As a physician recruiter, practice administrator or member of a physician onboarding team, you’re probably experiencing the physician shortage crisis firsthand.
 According to a study by the Association of American Medical Colleges, the shortage may reach 122,000 physicians by 2032—making your physician recruitment strategies and activities all the more difficult!

-To stay ahead of the game, many healthcare organizations are employing advanced physician recruitment and onboarding software, such as Embark.
+To stay ahead of the game, many healthcare organizations are employing advanced physician recruitment and onboarding software.
 You can also ensure you recruit the best physicians by supplementing good software with these top 3 innovative physician recruitment strategies.

 While communication is undoubtedly the most important facet of your physician recruitment strategies, it, at the same time, can be the most confusing.
 You’ll read that physicians rarely use social media.
 Then, see another study saying that social media should be your top engagement tool for effective physician marketing.
 Case in point…

 A HealthLink Dimensions study found that only 3% of the 700 physicians surveyed used social media for business communications.
 However, more than 50% said they planned to use it in the future.

 When developing your physician recruitment communication plan, you must first identify who you’re targeting and what their communication preferences are.
 Young physicians researching employment opportunities typically turn to social media, discussion forums and online job sites.
 So, if you’re targeting millennial physicians, your communications should be concise and digitally oriented.

 Other best practices for more targeted communications include:

 - Create a presence for yourself on healthcare networks & discussion forums

 - Use keywords & messaging that match the specialties of potential recruits–speak their language

 - Optimize your healthcare specialty pages to draw their attention